cits5501/cits5501.github.io/src/resources.md

 {#
   NBB: there must be **NO BLANK LINEs** between list items here -- else
        ugly extra para elements will appear

+ if you have commented out text mid-list, you probably want to use

+  <hyphen><end-comment> to strip out whitespace after

+  i.e. -# but with a brace at the end.

 #}

 ::: { .resource-list }